DispatchBot/DispatchBot.github.io/source/_posts/2013-07-16-dispatchbot-scheduler-overview.markdown

 categories: Scheduler
 ---

-# The Scheduler Board
+## Scheduler navigation
 The scheduler board is where Dispatchers will spend the majority of their time.
 This view shows the dispatcher an overview of all the scheduled trips, unscheduled trips and driver schedules.

-{% img images/overview/board_nav.png 'Scheduler board navigation overview'}
+{% img images/overview/board_nav.png 'Scheduler board navigation overview' %}

 1. *Dispatcher Tab* This is used by dispatchers when they are marking trips as driver on route, picked up delivered, canceled or no show.
 2. *Scheduler Tab* Used to see heat map colors on the trip tickets when scheduling trips.